-Our results to date are in three areas: (1) the utility of the system; (2) the performance of the system; and (3) the feasibility of hierarchic control of network survivability using the control system paradigm.
-In the first area, the modeling system supported well and in all respects development of the model that we have discussed.
+Our results to date are in three areas: (1) the utility of the framework; (2) the performance of the framework; and (3) the feasibility of hierarchic control of network survivability using the control system paradigm.
+In the first area, the framework supported well and in all respects development of the model that we have discussed.
 Building of the model was easy.
 Its specification is short.
 The facilities of the model, especially the pattern of use of components, met all of our demands.
 We were able to build several versions of the model quickly (in a few days) and incrementally.

-To date we have assessed the runtime performance of the system (as opposed to its support for model construction) informally and in only a single area-the runtime performance of a physical computer.
-On a Pentium-based machine with 64 Mbytes of main memory and a typical disk configuration, acceptable performance is obtained with up to about 10,000 virtual message processors running concurrently processing messages associated with the payment-system model.
+To date we have assessed the runtime performance of the framework (as opposed to its support for model construction) informally and in only two areas.
+The first is the runtime performance of a physical computer.
+On a Pentium-based machine with 64 Mbytes of main memory and a typical disk configuration, acceptable performance is obtained with up to about 25 virtual message processors running concurrently processing messages associated with the payment-system model.